Oct 7, 2022 The Surprising Drawbacks of Getting a Mental Health Diagnosis as an Adult

 You deserve the chance to thrive.

+Solution-focused therapy for depression, anxiety, trauma, and other mental health issues is an effective way to heal and improve your mental health.
 For those in Washington, you can schedule a consultation today for individual therapy to help you take the next steps in deciding what that looks like for you.

 Delia Counseling Services provides quality solution-focused therapy for individual adults and teens 13 years and older who are struggling with anxiety, depression, grief and loss, relationship concerns, and life transitions.
 We serve the Yakima, Washington area including zip codes 98902 and 98901 and beyond.